AndraRaco/App-Receipt-Scanner/README.md

 ## Describing the code (tehnical - contine diagrama de clase cu referinta la feature-uri; schema de design, lista si diagrama de clase, functii, proprietati, descriere tehnica de componenente)

-- ChecklistActivity
+- Splash
-    - info:
+    - info: the first activity that starts when the app launches and acts as a welcome message/ loading page
-    - type:
+    - type: AppCompatActivity
-    - behaviour:
+    - behaviour: starts every time the app launches, runs for 2 seconds and then reddirects to either slider activity or main activity, depending on wether or not the isFirstTime variable is true or false

-- ProductAdapter
+- Slider
-    - info:
+    - info: a sliding welcome message that briefly describes the app
-    - type:
+    - type: AppCompatActivity
-    - behaviour:
+    - behaviour: loads the first time the user opens the app after an install/update and contains short messages to inform the user about new app functionalities

 - HomeFragment
     - info: part of the main activity, the app's homepage, with two buttons to load the checklist and scan activities
     - type: Fragment